All Episodes

 And the president is actually helping these Central American and Mexican children that are being used as pawns for people to get into this country.

-And kids are innocent victims in all of this.
+And kids are innocent victims and all of this.

 People understand the commitment the president has.

-Uh other people are reading the American economy, you know, which is uh come back roaring and and somewhat miraculous in the dramatic shift and change from the horror of the Biden Obama years, and a lot of people are seeing this as their last chance, and they're saying we better do it now, or we're never gonna get there.
+Other people are reading the American economy, you know, which has come back roaring and somewhat miraculous in the dramatic shift and change from the horror of the Biden-Obama years.

 That one guy in particular, I forget his name off the top of my head, but for 15 years, his job was to stop child sex trafficking from Central America to the United States.